-OLP40 and OLP40H specification
+OLP40 specification

-Performance specification is tested at a standard test velocity of 480 mm/min (18.9 in/min) with a 50 mm stylus.
+1 Performance specification is tested at a standard test velocity of 480 mm/min (18.9 in/min) with a 50 mm stylus.
 Significantly higher velocity is possible depending on application requirements.

-Trigger force, which is critical in some applications, is the force exerted on the component by the stylus when the probe triggers.
+2 Trigger force, which is critical in some applications, is the force exerted on the component by the stylus when the probe triggers.
 The maximum force applied will occur after the trigger point (overtravel).
 The force value depends on related variables, including measuring speed and machine deceleration.

-These are the factory settings; manual adjustment is not possible on the OLP40H.
+3 These are the factory settings; manual adjustment is not possible.